Santiago wine tours

 Get a complete Chilean Wine Tasting experience at Bocanariz Restaurant

-You want to taste the most variety of Chilean wine you can get in a short amount of time?
-In our short 3 days in Santiago we couldn’t get to all of the great wineries, however you can have the great wineries come to you.
+Do you want to taste the most variety of Chilean wine you can get in a short amount of time?
+In our short 3 days in Santiago, we couldn’t get to all of the great wineries.
+However, you can have great wineries come to you.
 Bocanariz Restaurant and wine bar is the way to go.
-We discovered it on our last night in Santiago based on a tip we received from Emiliana vineyard.
+We discovered it on our last night in Santiago based on a tip we received from Emiliana Vineyard.
 It’s as if the travel gods do this as a way to make you come back to a place!
-And after visiting Bocanariz restaurant in Santiago – it is reason enough to come back!
+And, after visiting Bocanariz restaurant in Santiago – it is reason enough to come back!

 With one of the longest wine lists in the country, Wine Spectator Magazine awarded Bocanariz as one of the best in the world.
 This is a small restaurant so you may have to be prepared to wait as it’s also quite popular.
 The walls are lined with bottles of wine and information regarding the wine regions around Santiago.
 It’s not only a fun evening tasting Chilean wine and delicious food; it’s an education.

-They offer a selection of nearly 400 bottles produced in Chile and have 36 wines by the glass that you can get individually or in flights.
-With these kind of numbers and variety it’s easy to get overwhelmed; however, the wait staff are experts, many of them are trained sommeliers and they are more than happy to help you pick out wines that pair perfectly with their dishes.
+They offer a selection of nearly 400 bottles produced in Chile and have 36 wines by the glass that you can get individually or on flights.
+With this kind of number and variety, it’s easy to get overwhelmed; however, the wait staff are experts, many of them are trained sommeliers, and they are more than happy to help you pick out wines that pair perfectly with their dishes.
 Or just simply try a flight from all of the different wine regions around Santiago!

 Whatever you do though, don’t skip the food at Bocanariz.
 It was by far our favorite meal and restaurant experience we had in Santiago!